Article

 Amazon Advertising products that produce the highest RoAS

-If you advertise your products on Amazon — especially as a brand registered seller — there are three different ad types are available to you.
-Every ad type is in PPC format, and they each serve different functions, for sellers’ advertising goals.
+If you advertise your products on Amazon — especially as a brand registered seller — there are three different ad types available to you.
+Every ad type is in PPC format, and they each serve different functions for sellers’ advertising goals.
 Because of this, the ad types you choose may each result in different returns on your ad spend.

-Sponsored Product ads come in a close second, and Sponsored Display ads are considered to yield the lowest RoAS.
+Sponsored Brands ads come in a close second, and Sponsored Display ads are considered to yield the lowest RoAS.
 But this does not mean that these two ad campaign types are not worth testing out for your brand.

-While Sponsored Display ads may not give you a high return on investment, they’re a great way to increase your visibility and retarget potential customers.
-This ad type re-engages customers who visited your listing in the past, and they may likely convert to a sale because they’re already familiar with your listing, or are looking for similar items in your category.
+This ad type re-engages customers who visited your listing in the past, and they may likely convert to a sale because they’re already familiar with your listing or are looking for similar items in your category.
 What may not work well for another brand may work great for yours, so always test methods and see what works best for your business.

 RoAS by targeting type